 2.Coconut and lemon mix

-In a bowl, take 50ml of virgin coconut oil or as per the lengths of your hair.
+In a bowl, take 50ml of coconut oil or as per the lengths of your hair.
 Add equal amounts of sesame oil and 25ml of castor to the mix.
 Slightly warm these oils and add two teaspoons of lemon juice.
 Let the oil cool down and then apply it onto your hair and scalp.

 Rich in Vitamin E and Vitamin A, coconut oil helps fight hair fall effectively and is a useful winter hair fall solution.
 The citric acid in lemon prevents your hair follicles from getting loose and thus stops hair fall ultimately.